Wake Forest University Department of Counseling

 This table lists the letter grade corresponding to ranges of points.

-Final grading is at the discretion of the faculty.
+Final grading is at the discretion of the university supervisor.

 Note: Per Department and University policy, for skills and clinical courses such as this one, a grade below 82.5 will result in the student being required to re-take the course.